Arslan-Shah (Seljuk sultan): Life

 Shams al-Din became the atabeg of Arslan Shah bin Tughrul and was given the rule of the Arran region in the year 541 AH/1146 AD.
 He began to expand his influence in the neighboring regions and seized most of Azerbaijan, the mountains, Hamadan, Isfahan, and Ray, and made Tabriz his capital.
 Eldiguz's influence was strong because he was the Sultan's Atabeg and the ruler of Azerbaijan, and he controlled all the state's facilities.
 He was able, with his competence, good management, and the assistance of his two sons, Muhammad Jahan Pahlawan and Muzaffar al-Din Uthman Qazil Arslan, to repel the plots of the enemies and defeat them.
 He added that he married his son Muhammad Jahan Pahlawan to the daughter of the ruler of Ray.

 Before Arslan Shah's rule, Sultan Muhammad was worried after Al-Muqtafi Al-Abbasi had grown in power, and he gathered with his supporters and launched an attack on Baghdad.
 The imprisoned Seljuk princes were released, and Arslan Shah was leading the march among the army.
 However, the Seljuk Sultanate in Iraq was defeated by Al-Muqtafi's army.
 After the death of Sultan Muhammad, civil wars broke out in the Seljuk Sultanate in Iraq.
 In turn, Shams al-Din Eldiguz installed Arslan Shah on the throne of the Iraqi Sultanate.
 In November 1160, Eldiguz entered the city of Hamadan with Arslan Shah at the head of an army of 20,000.
 They were welcomed by all the nobles and princes of the state, and Hamadan was declared the ruling sultan of Iraq.
 Shams al-Din Eldiguz earned the title of “The Great Atabeg” and effectively took control of the Seljuk Sultanate in Iraq.
 The eldest son, Mehmet Jahan Pahlawan, became the Sultan's chamberlain, and the youngest son, Gisel Arslan, was appointed commander-in-chief of the army.

-Fighting the Georgians

-One of the important events during the reign of Arslan Shah was Eldiguz's trip to Georgia in 557 and the war with George III (580-551).
-The rule of Eldiguz in Azerbaijan coincided with a new phase in the revival of the activities of the Georgian kings.
-The Georgians took advantage of the absence of Eldiguz in the region and attacked the cities, killing many local residents and plundering people's property.
-The scene was repeated in the year 557 when it attacked Muslim areas and captured the city of Devin.
-In the battle between Arslan Shah and the Georgians near Lokri Castle, the Muslims defeated the Georgians and regained their lands.
-Much of the spoils fell into the hands of the Muslims, and they made the emperor their subjects.